-The Clerk is elected to provide service directly to the public on a daily basis either personally or through his deputy clerks.
+The Clerk is elected to provide service directly to the public on a daily basis either personally or through his/her deputy clerks.
 The duties of the office are spelled out in the Official Code of Georgia in literally hundreds of statutes created by the state legislature.
-In addition, the clerk has an obligation to follow the court rules for each court served.
+In addition, the Clerk has an obligation to follow the court rules for each court served.

 Essentially, the Clerk runs the business arm of the local court system and answers first and foremost to the public, ensuring the public’s interests and convenience come first.
-He provides some of the most important checks-and-balances within county government and the judicial system.
-He is an impartial, independent county officer and is not an employee or appointee of any county or state commission or the judiciary.
+He/she provides some of the most important checks-and-balances within county government and the judicial system.
+He/she is an impartial, independent county officer and is not an employee or appointee of any county or state commission or the judiciary.

 The office of the Clerk of Superior Court performs a wide range of record keeping, information management and financial management functions in the judicial system.

 This office also provides court support to each superior court judge.
 In general, the Clerk’s responsibilities as mandated by the Georgia State Code are to: